-- The ratio of 10-year U.S. Treasury yields to 2-year U.S. Treasury yields widened this past week by 0.05x and now sits at 0.24x.
-On June 1, the spread was 0.42x and, at the end of 2017, it was 0.51x.
-Last week, the 2-year declined 0.01x but the 10-year rose 0.04x. - In Canada, the spread rose 0.04x with the 2-year rising 0.02x and the 10-year rising 0.06x.
-The spread now stands at 0.17x.
-On June 1, it was 0.43x, and was 0.34x at year-end 2017. - Many in the media have been writing lately that the yield curve is "flattening".
-It is not; it is declining, as our charts clearly show. - A declining spread that approaches 0.00x or that actually goes negative (or inverts) signifies slowing economic growth and, even, the likelihood of a recession. - A recession usually occurs a few months after the yield curve inverts (see the long-term chart on page 4). - Sometimes, a negative yield curve gives a false positive (again, see the long-term chart). - A negative or inverted yield curve indicates that long-term debt instruments have a lower yield than short-term debt instruments, given that these debt instruments are of the same or similar credit quality. - Historically, inversions of the yield curve have preceded many U.S. recessions.
+- The ratio of 10-year U.S. Treasury yields to 2-year U.S. Treasury yields since August 29 has been in a very narrow range of 0.21x and 0.24x, and now sits at 0.21x.
+On June 1, the spread was 0.42x and, at the end of 2017, it was 0.51x. - In Canada, the spread since August 29 also has been in a narrow range between 0.16x and 0.19x.
+Currently, the spread now stands at 0.18x.
+On June 1, it was 0.43x, and was 0.34x at yearend 2017. - Many in the media have been writing lately that the yield curve is "flattening".
+It is not; it is declining, as our charts clearly show.
+However, since August 29, the yield curve has been moving sideways. - A declining spread that approaches 0.00x or that actually goes negative (or inverts) signifies slowing economic growth and, even, the likelihood of a recession. - A recession usually occurs a few months after the yield curve inverts (see the long-term chart on page 4). - Sometimes, a negative yield curve gives a false positive (again, see the long-term chart). - A negative or inverted yield curve indicates that long-term debt instruments have a lower yield than short-term debt instruments, given that these debt instruments are of the same or similar credit quality. - Historically, inversions of the yield curve have preceded many U.S. recessions.
 Thus, the yield curve is considered an important barometer for predicting turning points in the business cycle.